-Our innate tribalism tends to typically find an outlet through politics, sports etc – but they manifest within other social spheres also.
+Our innate tribalism always finds an outlet through politics, sports etc – but they manifest within other social spheres also.
 Art is no exception; metal definitely is not.
 T-shirts, tattoos and band patches – all signal tribal association.
 Instinctively adopting a genre identity and defending those musical sensibilities is a commonplace.
-Labels, artists and the other marketing aspects of the ecosystem are also an accentuating factor here.
+Labels, artists and the other marketing aspects are also an accentuating factor here.

 Years ago I used to frequent this bar, they mostly played 70s to 90s metal.
 So you could find a wide variety of old-school metal-heads being regulars there.
 Before these metallers split into factions, sub-factions and more nuanced quibbling sub-categories – there were two broad species – those who listen to power-metal and those who despised it.
 Needless to say, each considered the other as poseurs.
 The polarizing quality of power metal cannot be more evident.
 I guess melodramatic compositions and fantasy themes are not everyone’s cup of tea!

 It’s difficult to identify sounds which might appease both these battling tribes, but DragonForce is a definite contender.
 This late 90s British band is a form of anachronism – classic power metal blueprint, but also extremely technical.
 In short, its power metal with intricate progressions and sonic intensity of 80s thrash.